Effect of concentration on equilibrium

 Although not the most thermodynamically stable form, it is easier to isolate in its pure form than red and black phosphorous.
 This is the only exception.

-Examples of standard enthalpy change of formation are as follows:
+Examples of standard enthalpy changes of formation are:

 2C(graphite)+3H_2(g)+\frac{1}{2}O_2(g)\rightarrow C_2H_5OH(l)\; \; \; \; \; \; \Delta H_f^{\: o}=-1367\; kJmol^{-1}